iGEM-Engineering/iGEM-distribution/scripts/README.md

     2. `convert_sbol_2to3.py` changes all SBOL2 imports into SBOL3 imports that are more compatible with version control.
 3. Build and validate final packages
     1. `collate_packages.py` combines a package specification and genetic design files to produce a unified SBOL file in `views`
+    2. `expand_combinations.py` produces a build plan for each package and saves it into the unified package SBOL file
-    2. `generate_markdown.py` generates README files summarizing each package
+    3. `generate_markdown.py` generates README files summarizing each package
+4. Build the distribution
+    1. `build_distribution.py` combines all of the packages into a single distribution file in the root directory

 The GitHub actions runs these scripts following the YAML files in `.github/workflows`.
 The scripts run in the order listed on every user push.